Jrenk/lsbot/README.md

 You also need the packages 'mechanize', 'lxml' and 'requests'.
 When all of the above is installed just run `python main.py` from the console.

+# Disclaimer #

+This is my first Python Project.
+The Code quality could probably be optimized on many levels.

+Using this Bot is against the Rules of the game Leitstellenspiel.
+Using it could get you banned.
+Use it on your own risk.

 # License #

 MIT License